 Instant credit card approval and use is rare.
-Instant approval is always possible when you apply for a credit card online or in person, but only American Express provides an instant credit card number on every card they offer.
-The instant number allows you to use the card before it arrives.
+Instant approval is always possible when you apply for a credit card online or in person, but only American Express provides an instant credit card number with every card they offer.
+The instant credit card number allows you to use the account before your physical card arrives.
 With other issuers, you could get instant credit card approval and a card number to use right away but only for specific transactions.
 If a store invites you to apply for their card, they will often approve you instantly and let you use your card for purchases in their stores the same day.… read full answer

 Some credit card issuers don’t offer any instant use credit cards.
 Others have only a few.
 Each issuer has their own restrictions for when you can get instant use.

 Instant Credit Card Approval and Use by Issuer:

 American Express: All cards have the potential for instant credit card numbers, but only if you apply online.
 If you are approved instantly, you will have a short amount of time to write down your account info.
 If you don’t, you have to wait for your card by mail.

 Bank of America: You can instantly use the Alaska Airlines Credit Card to book a flight through Alaska Airlines if you apply online and are instantly approved.

 Barclays: If you apply for the Uber Visa through the Uber app and are approved, you can immediately use the card for Uber purchases as it will be linked to the app.